What are the Average Sales Commission Rates by Industry? (Updated 2024)

 Median Annual Wages

-When you’re looking to buy, sell or rent a property, you’re likely to either get in touch with a broker or a real estate sales agent.
-They both essentially offer the same services, but differ in the way they operate internally.
+When you’re looking to buy, sell or rent a property, you’re likely to contact a broker or a real estate sales agent.
+They both essentially offer the same services but differ in how they operate internally.

 Let’s see how by exploring them in detail: